Anita Borg Early Career Award (BECA)

 This annual award is given to a woman in computer science and/or engineering who has made significant contributions in research, or her profession, and especially in outreach to women.
 This award recognizes work in areas of academia and industry/government research labs that has had a positive and significant impact on advancing women and diversity in the computing research community.
 The award is targeted at women that are relatively early in their careers.
-Nominations are due each year on February 15.
+Nominations are due this year on January 30.

 This annual award is given to a person who identifies as a member of a group underrepresented in computing (African-American, Latinx, Native American/First Peoples, and/or People with Disabilities), who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach to under-represented demographics.
 We invite your nominations for the Skip Ellis Early Career Award.
-Nominations are due each year on February 15.
+Nominations are due this year on January 30.

 The CRA-E Undergraduate Research Faculty Mentoring Award recognizes faculty members who have provided exceptional mentorship and undergraduate research experiences, and, in parallel, guidance on admission and matriculation of these students to research-focused graduate programs in computing.
 Nominations are due November 28.